-Bank finance costs reflected in the table above, are stated net of Government grants receivable in respect of the interest rate subsidy scheme amounting to €23,342 (2012: €98,471), as referred to in Note 7.
+Bank finance cost for the preceding financial year, reflected in the table above, are stated net of Government grants receivable in respect of the interest rate subsidy scheme amounting to €23,342.

 19. Taxation

 No provision for current taxation has been made in the accounts principally in view of the utilisation of investment tax credits.